jusufnathanael/tp/docs/DeveloperGuide.md

 **API**: `Ui.java`

-The UI component is responsible for all visual output to the User from the app.
-The only class carrying out the component's function is the `Ui` class.

-It utilises the `Jansi` library to enable the usage of ANSI escape codes to format the console, allowing the app to output in colour.
+The UI component is responsible for all visual output to the User from the app, and the only class carrying out the component's function is the `Ui` class.
+This component utilises the `Jansi` library to enable the usage of ANSI escape codes to format the console, allowing the app to output in colour.

-The UI also receives input from the User using a `Scanner` object.
+The UI receives input from the User using a `Scanner` object.
 It returns the input as a String to the main function.
 In addition, the UI contains the different exceptions and error messages which can be displayed.
-When a particular exception is thrown (eg. **UNKNOWN_INPUT**), the corresponding method is called in UI to print out the error message (**printUnknownInputMessage()**).
+When a particular exception is thrown, the corresponding method is called in UI to print out an error message.

 Its main roles: